NetDevNotes/Ansible-Cisco-Show-Run/README.md

-# ansible_cisco_show_run
+# Ansible Pefroming a Show Run on a Cisco Switch :musical_keyboard:

-Performs a show run on a cisco switch using groups, vars and a custom inventory file.
+* This play performs a `show run` on a cisco switch and outputs the config to a text file.
+* The inventory file uses groups-of-groups but we are only interested in the switch in this play.
+* The inventrory file uses group vars to define key value pairs for passing through the username and password.
+* The playbook uses the `ios_command` Ansible module.